Group COO, Havas Worldwide Australia and Managing Director, Red Agency & Havas PR APAC

 Incredibly dedicated, energetic and creative, Yasmine is highly regarded within the communications industry and has actively worked to improve standards by donating time to the Public Relations Institute of Australia as the Queensland President, as a Director on the National Board and as a Fellow.
 She regularly provides guest lectures to students at Queensland University of Technology, Bond University, University of Southern Queensland and University of the Sunshine Coast.

-Client Services Director, Red Agency Sydney
+Business Director, Red Agency Sydney

 Grant has nine years’ experience as a communications professional starting his career with five years at Grayling in London.
 During his time with Grayling Grant developed from a junior to a strong Account Manager working mainly in the corporate blue chip space with clients such as HSBC, Santander UK, Jaguar Land Rover and Sony, the latter two delivering campaigns across five or more markets in Europe.